github/docs/content/code-security/dependabot/ecosystems-supported-by-dependabot/dependency-graph-supported-package-ecosystems.md

 {% data reusables.dependency-graph.supported-package-ecosystems %}

-## Supported package ecosystems via dependency submission actions
+## Package ecosystems supported via dependency submission actions

 You can use the {% data variables.dependency-submission-api.name %} to add dependencies from the package manager or ecosystem of your choice to the dependency graph, even if the ecosystem is not in the supported ecosystem list above. {% data reusables.dependency-graph.dependency-submission-API-short %} For more information on the {% data variables.dependency-submission-api.name %}, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api)."